 In any case, the notice must be sufficiently clear so that, from the perspective of an average member of the consumer group addressed or affected in each case within the meaning of Section 3 (3) of the German Civil Code (Bürgerliches Gesetzbuch) 4 sentence 1 UWG, there is no doubt as to the existence of the commercial purpose; it must appear at first glance or be clearly and unambiguously recognizable.

-The designation “Shopping” to be found above the article in a gray field in white writing in small letters is not to be understood as a clear and unambiguous reference to the affiliate links or a possible commission to be paid.
+The designation “Shopping” in a gray field above the article in small white letters is not to be understood as a clear and unambiguous reference to the affiliate links or any commission to be paid.

-Irrespective of the fact that this reference is also small and inconspicuous in white writing on a gray background and easily takes a back seat to the headline “18 ingenious things,” it merely suggests – even if it were perceived – that this is an editorial section with the designation “Shopping”.
+Irrespective of the fact that this reference is also small and inconspicuous in white lettering on a gray background and easily recedes behind the headline “18 ingenious things”, it merely suggests – even if it were noticed – that this is an editorial section entitled “Shopping”.

 However, this merely suggests that – just as sources of supply for products presented in the traditional media are indicated – sources of supply are also indicated for products presented on the In¬ternet.
 However, it cannot be inferred from this that commission payments are made for this.

 Also the reference below the headline – printed in bold – does not meet the requirements for making it recognizable.
 It is not only set in small type, which alone makes it difficult to perceive.
-Moreover, it starts with the sentence “We hope you like our product recommendations” and even tends to distract from the statement “XZZ receives a small percentage of the sales you see linked here” which can only be found in the second sentence after the colon.
+In addition, it begins with the sentence “We hope you like our product recommendations” and thus distracts from the statement “XZZ receives a small share of the sales you see linked here”, which is only found in the second sentence after the colon.

 Even if the ruling does concern specific types of integration, the statements are likely to be applicable to all text links that in reality, in the middle of an editorial text, link to partner sites or that do not clearly represent that commission is being granted due to the way they are designed (such as “And here you can buy the product we just reviewed….”).